postsharp/Metalama.Samples/examples/clone/clone-1/README.md

 ### Implementing the interface

-The first operation of `BuildAspect` is to add the <xref:System.ICloneable> method to the current type using the <xref:Metalama.Framework.Advising.AdviserExtensions.ImplementInterface*> method.
+The first operation of `BuildAspect` is to add the <xref:System.ICloneable> method to the current type using the <xref:Metalama.Framework.Aspects.AdviserExtensions.ImplementInterface*> method.

 [!metalama-file CloneableAttribute.cs marker="BuildAspect1"]

 If the type already implements the <xref:System.ICloneable> method, we don't need to do anything, so we are specifying `Ignore` as the <xref:Metalama.Framework.Aspects.OverrideStrategy>.
-The <xref:Metalama.Framework.Advising.AdviserExtensions.ImplementInterface*> method requires the aspect type to include all interface members and to annotate them with the <xref:Metalama.Framework.Aspects.InterfaceMemberAttribute?text=[InterfaceMember]> custom attribute.
+The <xref:Metalama.Framework.Aspects.AdviserExtensions.ImplementInterface*> method requires the aspect type to include all interface members and to annotate them with the <xref:Metalama.Framework.Aspects.InterfaceMemberAttribute?text=[InterfaceMember]> custom attribute.